 NES-Building (Nesmith Student Center) provides space for student activities and service including the bookstore, Ram's Café and fitness center.
-The second floor contains administrative and classroom space for the Columbus Career and College Academy and the phlebotomy program, as well as, the academic skills lab, and other classroom spaces.
+The second floor contains administrative and classroom space for the Columbus Career and College Academy and the phlebotomy program, as well as, other classroom spaces.

-R-Building provides classroom, laboratory, and office facilities for the nursing and allied health programs; and the administrative offices for the nursing and Health Technologies Division.
+R-Building provides classroom, laboratory, and office facilities for the nursing and allied health programs; and the administrative offices for the Nursing and Health Technologies Division.